Russia shells Ukrainian city inundated by dam collapse after Zelenskyy visit

 Officials say more than 6,000 people have been evacuated on both sides of the river.
 The true scale of the disaster is yet to emerge in an affected area that once was home to more than 60,000.

-In areas they contgrol, Russian-appointed authorities said nearly two dozen people have been hospitalized, 4,280 people have been evacuated and 14,000 buildings have been flooded.
+In areas they control, Russian-appointed authorities said nearly two dozen people have been hospitalized, 4,280 people have been evacuated and 14,000 buildings have been flooded.

 Russian officials say the dam's destruction will eventually halt fresh water supplies to southern Ukraine and Russian-controlled Crimea, even though the peninsula has enough fresh water for now, with its reservoirs 80% full.